bcoin-org/bcoin/.github/CONTRIBUTING.md

 - At a minimum every function must be commented with its intended purpose and any assumptions that it makes
 - The general rule of thumb is to look at it as if you were completely unfamiliar with the code and ask yourself, would this give me enough information to understand what this function does and how I'd probably want to use it?
-  - TODO

 <a name="ModelGitCommitMessages" />